Skip to main content

 • Under Development: Recreational Water Quality Criteria for Coliphage

-• National Recreational Water Quality Workshop: April 6-8, 2021
+• 2021 National Recreational Water Quality Workshop

-• 2016 Recreational Waters Conference: April 12-15, 2016
+• 2016 Recreational Waters Conference

 2012 Recreational Water Quality Criteria (RWQC) for Bacterial Indicators of Fecal Contamination

-EPA issues such recommendations under the authority of the Clean Water Act (CWA).
-Amendments to the CWA by the Beaches Environmental Assessment and Coastal Health (BEACH) Act of 2000 directed EPA to conduct studies associated with pathogens and human health, and to publish new or revised criteria recommendations for pathogens and pathogen indicators based on those studies.
-Prior to 2012, EPA had last issued RWQC in 1986.
+The EPA issues such recommendations under the authority of the Clean Water Act (CWA).
+Amendments to the CWA by the Beaches Environmental Assessment and Coastal Health (BEACH) Act of 2000 directed the EPA to conduct studies associated with pathogens and human health, and to publish new or revised criteria recommendations for pathogens and pathogen indicators based on those studies.
+Prior to 2012, the EPA had last issued RWQC in 1986.

 • Scientific Workshops and Research Supporting Development of the 2012 RWQC